Everest, North Dakota: Early twentieth century

 In 1900, a loading station on the Northern Pacific Railway was named Langers, after both Joseph and Frank Langer.
 This station was just northeast of Everest.

 The population of Everest was 213 in 1900.
 Circa 1906, Everest was the site of three grain elevators: those of the St. Anthony and Dakota Elevator Company, the Cargill Elevator Company, and the Northwestern Elevator Company.
 Everest received mail daily, had telephone service, and was the site of a harness maker and a blacksmith shop.
 Stagecoaches ran daily between Everest and Casselton.

 The railroad depot in Everest closed in July 1903, and at that time there were reports that the post office would close as well.
 In 1903, Henry Albright succeeded James B. Coyle as the Everest postmaster.
 Paul Schiebold was the postmaster circa 1906.
 The Everest post office closed in 1908.
 Mail was subsequently routed through nearby Casselton.

 By this time, several members of the Langer family had left Everest, and a new generation of businessmen operated in the community.
 Among these was Edward Arnold.
 Arnold, born in Lockport, New York on March 18, 1874, relocated to Everest and was involved in the grain business by around 1914.
 He became the manager of the Northwestern Elevator Company in Everest, and became a well-known resident of the community.
 He was a member of the Ancient Order of United Workmen (AOUW) and the Brotherhood of American Yeomen (BAY).

 Another prominent resident was Herbert G Nilles, who was born in Everest in 1894.
-While in law school be was member of the Phi Delta Phi legal fraternity.
+While in law school, he was a member of the Phi Delta Phi legal fraternity.
 He was admitted to the North Dakota Bar in 1917.
 In 1932, he was elected to membership in the North Dakota Chapter of the Order of the Coif.
 He relocated to Fargo and was elected president of the State Bar Association of North Dakota in 1939.